A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: Comparison with arguments due to Mochizuki, Joshi, and Pauly

-An essential fact that allows us to carry out this discussion is the generic (relative to $X$) \'{e}taleness of $\mfO \mfp_{\mfs \mfl_n, X}^\ZZZ$ over $\overline{k}$.
-If $n =2$, then this fact was, as we mentioned above, proved by S. Mochizuki.
-Unfortunately, however, the remaining case (i.e., $n >2$) was still unknown.
-For an arbitrary $n$, we will prove the generic \'{e}taleness of $\mfO \mfp_{\mfs \mfl_n, X}^\ZZZ/\overline{k}$.
-This is one of the main results of the present paper (cf. Theorem \ref{y019} asserted below).
-To this end, as worked in ~\cite{Mzk2} (for the case of $n=2$), it will be necessary to begin with formulating the notion of an $\mfs \mfl_n$-oper (or, more generally, a $\mfg$-oper for an arbitrary semisimple Lie algebra $\mfg$) on a {\it family of pointed stable curves}, as well as developing a theory of such kind of opers.
-Moreover, for convenience in, e.g., proving Theorem \ref{y015}, as well as, in future research, we shall deal with a sort of generalization (cf. Definition \ref{y035} (i); ~\cite{BD1}, \S\,3.1.14; ~\cite{BD2}, \S\,5.2) of $\mfg$-opers which we shall refer to as {\it $(\mfg, \hslash)$-opers} for some parameter $\hslash$.
+Our discussion is founded on the generic (relative to $X$) \'{e}taleness of $\mfO \mfp_{\mfs \mfl_n, X}^\ZZZ$ over $\overline{k}$.
+As mentioned above, S. Mochizuki already proved this fact for $n=2$.
+Unfortunately, however, the remaining case (i.e., $n >2$) remains unproven.
+We will prove the generic \'{e}taleness of $\mfO \mfp_{\mfs \mfl_n, X}^\ZZZ/\overline{k}$ for an arbitrary $n$, which is one of the main results of the present manuscript (cf. Theorem \ref{3778567d}).
+To this end, following the discussion in ~\cite{Mzk2} (for the case of $n=2$), we start by formulating the notion of an $\mfs \mfl_n$-oper (or, more generally, a $\mfg$-oper for a semisimple Lie algebra $\mfg$) on a {\it family of pointed stable curves}, and then develop a theory of such objects.
+Moreover, the steps along the path to our goal (e.g., showing the nonemptyness of the moduli space of opers of prescribed radii and the finiteness of the moduli of dormant opers) will require us to study a sort of generalization of $\mfg$-opers (cf. Definition \ref{y035}, (i); ~\cite{BD1}, \S\,3.1.14; ~\cite{BD2}, \S\,5.2), which is called a {\it $(\mfg, \hslash)$-oper} (where $\hslash$ is a parameter).